Intel Teases Rocket Lake: Double-Digit IPC Gains, Cypress Cove Architecture

 - Intel UHD graphics featuring Intel Xe Graphics architecture

-- Intel Quick Sync video, offering better video transcoding and hardware acceleration for latest codecs
+- Intel Quick Sync video, offering better video transcoding and hardware acceleration for the latest codecs

 - New overclocking features for more flexible tuning performance